dmmlynarczyk/Learning/linux/void-install.md

 ## Quality of Life Changes

 - Under **keyboard settings** > **Application Shortcuts** add:
-    - `xfce4-popup-whiskermenu` and assign the L Super button to it.
+    - `xfce4-popup-whiskermenu` and assign the Super button to it.
-        - This allows you to use the Super button to launce the Whisker menu and quickly type for program names.
+        - This allows you to use the Super button to launch the Whisker menu and quickly type for program names.
+    - `xflock` and assign the Super+L.
+        - This allows you to use the Super+L combination to lock the screen.